open/close all folders

 - Super Speed: Noting for being able to run at lightspeed-like velocities.

-- Undying Loyalty: To Tube, to the point where [[spoiler:he willingly gives his life to ensure Zeba's plan to raise the undergorund castle succeeds.
+- Undying Loyalty: To Tube, to the point where he willingly gives his life to ensure Zeba's plan to raise the underground castle succeeds.

 - Bat Out of Hell: Resembles an overweight bat.

-- Evil Genius: He is incredibly wise and has a vast knowledge of Tube's background, having served even prior to Zeba's Hostile Takeover.
+- Evil Genius: He is incredibly wise and has a vast knowledge of Tube's history, having served even prior to Zeba's Hostile Takeover.

 - Fat Bastard: Is a noticeably portly fellow.